 cpsdata) , and earning less than

 Specifically, the task is to perform a traditional t-test and a Bayesian t-test to address the question of whether people born in the US earn more.
-So, add commands to the end of your script to do this, and run them.
+So, after adding the comment above, add commands to the end of your script to do this, and run them.
 Your output should look like the below if you’ve got it right.

 As you can see, the Bayesian evidence for a difference is pretty overwhelming in this case – it’s about 3.5 million times more likely there is a difference than there isn’t!